governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 Over the course of 5 weeks, Architects will develop governance proposals for a virtual world of their choice, while facing criticism from Analysts (and other Architects).
 Look out for announcements and assignments on Canvas.

+Yes, you can do both a project and a paper.

 ## Prizes

 One outstanding project and one outstanding analysis will be recognized at the end of the course.
 Prizes TBA.